Natural Alternative Therapies

 Getting your daily dose of Vitamin C is amazingly simple – no need for expensive, store-bought additive-filled supplements.

 All you need is a few citrus fruits.
-You can dry them up and make them into a powder, you can make a juice out of them – whatever you want.
+You can dry them up and make them into a powder, you can make juice out of them – whatever you want.

 And you’ll get the best bioavailable Vitamin C – for you and your family – for a fraction of the cost.